 Disclosure: I sometimes earn products or commissions from affiliate links or partnerships on my blog.
 I only recommend products and services I trust to serve you.
 Learn more.

 Developing the perfect homestead layout can be tricky, but taking the time to do it right will ensure many successful and fruitful years in your home.
 Here are our top tips we’ve gathered from actually building our own homestead to help you design your perfect space.

-Three years ago when we started getting serious about building our own homestead from scratch, we started planning out what kind of home we wanted to build.
+Years ago when we started getting serious about building our own homestead from scratch, we started planning out what kind of home we wanted to build.
 We looked at loads of designs in books, on design websites, and all over Pinterest.